teamapp-ai/teamapp-ai.github.io/repeating-tasks.md

 There are several excellent app options for collaboration or managing projects such as [Trello](https://trello.com/) and [Asana](https://asana.com/) or [Monday](https://monday.com/) and [Wrike](https://www.wrike.com/)**.**

-But what about repeating tasks across one or multiple teams.
-The things that occur in your business that you want to track daily/ weekly/ fortnightly/ monthly/ quarterly/ annually.
+\#team is the best task app for managing repeating tasks across one or multiple teams.
+The things that you want to track daily/ weekly/ fortnightly/ monthly/ quarterly/ annually.

-This is where #team excels.
-Multiple teams executing consistently and with more visibility than you've ever hard before.
+With #team you will have multiple teams executing consistently and with more visibility than you've ever hard before.

-You can't manage what you don't measure. #team produces live and actionable intelligence  in a meaningful format for all levels.
+You can't manage what you don't measure. #team produces live and actionable intelligence  in a meaningful format for each level of the organization.

 ## **one-off tasks**